SunyataZero/peoples-fund/docs/manual-testing/tc-membership.md

 10. Go to your email client for the email address you entered at the start

-11. Verify that you have gotten a thank you message - {NOK for Tord at the time of writing}
+11. Verify that you have gotten a thank you message - {***NOK for Tord at the time of writing***}

-12. Log in to your peoplesfundglobal.org org account: https://peoplesfundglobal.org/user
+12. Log in to your peoplesfundglobal.org account: https://peoplesfundglobal.org/user

+13. Using the menu: "Memberships" -> "Find Memberships"

+14. Important: Choose "Yes" for "Membership is a test"

+15. Click "Search" - {***NOK for Tord at the time of writing***}

+16.